 It is the Society’s sincere desire to comply fully with both the letter and the spirit of the Americans with Disabilities Act (ADA) of 1990.
 Attendees with special needs are kindly asked to notify the AMS Meetings Department four to six weeks prior to the meeting so that necessary services such as real-time captioning (communication access real-time translation, CART), special printing needs, reserved seating, or wheelchair-accessible service for the hotel shuttles can be arranged.

 Special housing needs should also be requested when hotel reservations are made.
 AMS wants to ensure that each attendee's stay at our meetings is a pleasant and productive one.

 The AMS will make attendee lists available to any registered attendee.
 Attendees who do not want their name and address information included on the list must note this when registering.
-If you would like a copy of the list, please send a request after the meeting.
+Please send an email after a meeting to request a copy of the attendee list.
 The list will only be delivered in an electronic format and will contain name, address, and affiliation (if provided).
 No phone numbers or email addresses will be provided.

 From time to time AMS uses photographs of conference events in its promotional materials.
 Unless this permission is revoked in writing to the AMS, by virtue of their attendance all conference visitors agree to the use of their likeness in such materials.

 Professional and Respectful Conduct at AMS Meetings

 AMS is commited to creating an environment for meetings that “embraces diversity through the inclusion of individuals across age, gender, race, sex, nationality, ethnicity, physical ability, marital status, sexual orientation, body shape or size, gender identity and expression, socioeconomic status, and other facets of social diversity” (see: https://www.ametsoc.org/ams/index.cfm/about-ams/diversity-and-inclusion-at-ams/).